If you live in Louisiana, along the Mississippi River between New Orleans and Baton Rouge, you’re 50 times more likely to die from cancer.

 While for years those on the right have denied climate change, we are now seeing an emerging pattern of weaponising it to spread an anti-immigrant sentiment

 But Trump’s assertion misplaces the blame.
 Western countries are quick to condemn those in Asia for rising pollution levels.
-They like to point to statistics showing that China and India are the most polluting countries; they conveniently forget that we export our labour and our waste to conceal the true extent to which we are damaging the environment.
+They like to point to statistics showing that China and India are the most polluting countries; they conveniently forget that we export our labour and even our waste to conceal the true extent of the damage we’re doing to the environment.

-This division has devastated several countries.
+And just like Cancer Alley, this has devastating effects on the people.
 Thailand, the Philippines and Malaysia are all suffering from contaminated water, crop death and respiratory illnesses because of the amount of waste exported there.
-If you work as a garment worker in Bangladesh, India or Cambodia, you are even more likely to be exposed to the hazardous chemicals that pollute the water.
-And if you’re a black person living in the US, you are three times more likely to die from exposure to pollution than a white person.
+If you work as a garment worker in Bangladesh, India or Cambodia, you’re more likely to be exposed to the hazardous chemicals that pollute the water.
+And if you’re a black person living in the US, you’re three times more likely to die from exposure to pollution than a white person.

 We must put an end to the white supremacist sense of entitlement that has justified the belief of those in power that our planet is theirs to destroy

 The question is: why has this realisation taken so long?
-Aside from failing to acknowlede my own white privilege, it is partly because these stories are not being broadcasted by the mainstream media.
-Amongst all the coverage of the Australian wildfires, there was so little discussion of how Indigenous peoples were affected, and similarly little attention was given to Cyclone Amphan, which displaced millions of people in India and Bangladesh in May.
-Once again it has proven that we live in a world where the lives of BAME people have been deemed less valuable.
+I’ll admit that my white privilege meant that this was something that had just never occurred to me before, but that’s partly because these stories aren’t being told by the mainstream media.
+In amongst all the coverage of the Australian wildfires, there was so little discussion of how Indigenous peoples were affected, and similarly little attention was given to Cyclone Amphan, which displaced millions of people in India and Bangladesh in May.
+Once again it’s proven that we live in a world where the lives of BAME people have been deemed less valuable.